 Only organisations accredited by the Ministry of Culture can deliver extended collective licences.
 ADAGP is the first collective management organisation to be accredited in France.

-Artists-authors who are not members of an organisation's repertoire are the ones who benefit from this system.
-It allows them to receive, on the same basis as ADAGP members, a share of the remuneration collected under the licence.
+Artists and authors who are not members of the repertoire of the collective management organisation concerned (visual arts, music, literature, etc.) benefit from this scheme, which allows them to receive, on the same basis as ADAGP members, a share of the remuneration collected under this licence.

 Inform us of your opposition